School officials: Job cuts key to containing Harwood’s FY26 budget

 The Harwood Unified Union School District School Board has directed the administration to present a budget starting on July 1 that increases spending by no more than 2.75% over the current school year’s budget.

-If the district made no changes to staffing or programming from this year, the new budget would increase by 7.3% or about $3.5 million, according to Finance Manager Lisa Estler.
-On a third vote last May, Harwood district voters approved a school budget of $47,892,873 for the current school year, which represented a 5.4% increase over 2023-24.
+If the district made no changes to staffing or programming from this year, the new budget would increase by 7.3% or about $3.5 million, according to Director of Finance and Operations Lisa Estler.
+On a third vote last May, Harwood district voters approved a school budget of $47,892,873 for the current school year, a 5.4% increase over 2023-24.

 Inquiries ran the gamut:

 How do early college programs for high school students affect enrollment and funding the district receives?
-“It does count against us,” Leichliter said, but noting that there is a maximum limit of five early college students the state will deduct from a district’s count and funding each year, regardless of how many students take advantage of the program which is paid for by the state education funds.
+“It does count against us,” Leichliter said, but he noted that the state deducts funding from a maximum of five early college students regardless of how many students take advantage of the state-funded program.

 Does the school district have any control over health benefits for teachers and staff?
 Vermont manages health care for educators at the state level, Leichliter said.
 That issue is among topics being reviewed by a state commission on the future of Vermont public education where Leichliter is a member representing superintendents.
 Other areas the commission is discussing to find across-the-board savings include meal programs and the free-college program, he said.

-Is the district looking at trimming transportation costs?
 Can bus routes be cut to save money?
 Leichliter noted that many buses are not full and some routes have been cut this year.
-The district is in the process of seeking bids for the bus contract for next year.
-In fact bids were due to be opened on Friday.
+The district has put the bus contract for next year out to bid.
+In fact, bids were due to be opened on Friday.

 Could the district move its administrative offices out of leased space?
-The district’s lease for office space in Waitsfield runs out at the end of the 2025-26 school year, Leichliter said.
-“We’re looking to move out at the end of next school year,” he said, with central office staff ideally moving to space in buildings the district owns.
+The district’s lease for office space in Waitsfield runs out at the end of the 2025-26 school year, Leichliter said, and it hopes to move central office staff to space the district owns.

 Are district officials concerned about changes at the federal level and whether a new administration might cut federal education funding.
 Leichliter said yes while Eslter pointed out that federal dollars make up less than 2% of Harwood’s revenue.